Cash Explosion: 1993–2017

-From 1993–2009, the three contestants' names were each hidden three times behind a game board with nine squares total.
+From 1993 to 2009, the three contestants' names were each hidden three times behind a game board with nine squares total.
 The contestants took turns selecting squares, uncovering the names behind them.
-The person whose name was uncovered three times first won the game and the right to return the following week, with the same payout structure for returning champions used from 1989–1993.
+The person whose name was uncovered three times first won the game and the right to return the following week, with the same payout structure for returning champions used from 1989 to 1993.

-Beginning October 3, 2009, three cash bonuses totaling $25,000 (two $10,000 spaces and one $5,000 space) were added to the championship game board which now features a total of twelve spaces.
-If a contestant selects a bonus space they win that amount of money and control passes to the next contestant in line.
+Beginning October 3, 2009, three cash bonuses totaling $25,000 (two $10,000 spaces and one $5,000 space) were added to the championship game board which now featured a total of twelve spaces.
+If a contestant selected a bonus space, they won that amount of money and control passes to the next contestant in line.
 Additionally, contestants no longer retire after winning their third game.
-First-time champions still win a total of $50,000, two-time winners $100,000, and three-time winners $200,000 (bonuses not included).
-However, a champion wins an additional $100,000 for every subsequent week they win thereafter.
-Champions can remain on the show until defeated, with no monetary limits or maximum number of appearances, mirroring Jeopardy!'s "skies the limit" rule.
+First-time champions still won a total of $50,000, two-time winners won $100,000, and three-time winners won $200,000 (bonuses not included).
+However, a champion won an additional $100,000 for every subsequent week they won thereafter.
+Champions remained on the show until defeated, with no monetary limits or maximum number of appearances.
 By 2012, the final round was renamed the "Cash Challenge".
-Under this format, the highest amount awarded was $520,000, which was reached by Terri Waddell on the October 20, 2012 episode, when she was defeated during her record-breaking seventh appearance on the show.

-Because the first 2007 show did not have a returning champion (due to the final winner of Make Me Famous, Make Me Rich choosing to keep her earnings and leave), the two semifinal winners simply played against themselves, with the winner becoming the new returning champion.
+Because the first 2007 show did not have a returning champion (due to the final winner of Make Me Famous, Make Me Rich choosing to keep her earnings and leave), the two semifinal winners played against themselves, with the winner becoming the new returning champion.

-As part of the 30th Anniversary season leading up to the XL format, bonus prizes such as vacations, laptops, and gasoline for a year are available under one square in each round.
+As part of the 30th Anniversary season leading up to the XL format, bonus prizes such as vacations, laptops, and gasoline for a year were available under one square in each round.

 Cash Explosion XL

 Starting June 3, 2017 and lasting throughout the summer, as part of the 30th Anniversary Celebration, the show modified its format and briefly renamed itself Cash Explosion XL.
-Under this format, 24 contestants participate in each semifinal game, in teams of three.
+Under this format, 24 contestants participated in each semifinal game in teams of three.

-Each contestant takes one turn, and all three contestants win whatever total is displayed on their podium.
-If a double is found, that same contestant hits the button again.
-If, however, the square chosen reveals a cash bonus, only the contestant who selects the square wins the bonus money.
-One of the co-hosts (Sharon, Cherie, or David) will bring out a silver or golden bar with the amount written on it to represent the bonus money.
+Each contestant took one turn, and all three contestants won whatever total is displayed on the podium.
+If a double was found, that same contestant hit the button again.
+If, however, the square chosen revealed a cash bonus, only the contestant who selected the square won the bonus money.
+One of the co-hosts (Sharon, Cherie, or David) brought out a silver or golden bar with the amount written on it to represent the bonus money.

-The Cash Challenge is the same as in the regular version, but only one person from the winning team can play; the contestant is chosen via the new "Cash Challenge Qualifier."
+The Cash Challenge was the same as in the regular version, but only one person from the winning team played.
+The contestant was chosen via the new "Cash Challenge Qualifier."